History of books: Transformation from the literary edition in the 12th century

 The revival of cities in Europe would change the conditions of book production and extend its influence, and the monastic period of the book would come to an end.
 This revival accompanied the intellectual renaissance of the period.
-The Manuscript culture outside of the monastery developed in these university-cities in Europe at this time.
+The manuscript culture outside of the monastery developed in these university-cities in Europe at this time.
 It is around the first universities that new structures of production developed: reference manuscripts were used by students and professors for teaching theology and liberal arts.
 The development of commerce and of the bourgeoisie brought with it a demand for specialized and general texts (law, history, novels, etc.).
 It is in this period that writing in the common vernacular developed (courtly poetry, novels, etc.).
 Commercial scriptoria became common, and the profession of bookseller came into being, sometimes dealing internationally.

 There is also the creation of royal libraries as in the case of Saint Louis and Charles V. Books were also collected in private libraries, which became more common in the 14th and 15th centuries.

 The use of paper diffused through Europe in the 14th century.
 This material, less expensive than parchment, came from China via the Arabs in Spain in the 11th and 12th centuries.
 It was used in particular for ordinary copies, while parchment was used for luxury editions.

-Printing press
+The printing press

 The invention of the moveable type on the printing press by Johann Fust, Peter Schoffer, and Johannes Gutenberg around 1440 marks the entry of the book into the industrial age.
 The Western book was no longer a single object, written or reproduced by request.
 The publication of a book became an enterprise, requiring capital for its realization and a market for its distribution.
 The cost of each individual book (in a large edition) was lowered enormously, which in turn increased the distribution of books.
 The book in codex form and printed on paper, as we know it today, dates from the 15th century.
 Books printed before January 1, 1501, are called incunables.
 The spreading of book printing all over Europe occurred relatively quickly, but most books were still printed in Latin.
 The spreading of the concept of printing books in the vernacular was a somewhat slower process.

-Western Asia and North Africa

-Early period

-Since the 7th century CE, parchment was used in the codex form for transcribing the Quran.
-They ranged from being of a larger size used for public recitations to being pocket sized.
-Books created in this time period placed greater importance on text over image.
-In many cases, the parchment was dyed (such as the Blue Quran), which was initially executed in Christian Byzantine manuscripts.
-Earlier Quran manuscripts were oriented vertically, with the height of the book longer than its width.
-However, later the standard horizontal orientation was established.